The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 A very useful tool in the study of these models when $G$ is planar is the planar duality of the FK model.
 For a planar graph $G$, let $G^*$ be its dual graph.
 To every FK configuration $\omega$, we associate the dual configuration $\omega^*$ given by $\omega^*(e^*)=1$ if and only if $\omega(e)=0$ (where $e^*$ is the dual-edge intersecting $e$).
 A simple calculation yields that at the self-dual point $p_{\sd}(q) = \frac{\sqrt q} {1+\sqrt q}$, for $G\subset \mathbb Z^2$, we have $\pi_{G,p_{\sd},q}(\omega)=\pi_{G^*,p_{\sd},q} (\omega^*)$ .

-In the presence of boundary conditions $\xi$ on $G$, the same holds for the corresponding dual boundary conditions $\xi^*$ on $G^*$; these are determined on a case by case basis such that $(\xi^*)^*=\xi$, e.g., the wired and free boundary conditions are dual to each other.
+In the presence of boundary conditions $\xi$ on $G$ whose augmented graph $G'$ is planar, the same holds for the corresponding dual boundary conditions $\xi^*$ on $G^*$; these are determined on a case by case basis via the planarity of the augmented graph, but importantly, the wired and free boundary conditions are dual to each other.

 Throughout the paper, for two vertices $x,y$ we will write $x\stackrel{D}\longleftrightarrow y$ if they are in the same component in $\omega\restriction_{D}$; when we include an asterisk, we mean $x$ and $y$ are in the same dual-component, i.e.\ they are in the same component of the dual configuration $\omega^*$.